2525 Correa Rd., HIG 239

 Honolulu, HI 96822

 As a 2025 Knauss Executive Fellow, Julia Wente will serve as special assistant to the deputy assistant director of the U.S. Fish and Wildlife Service’s (USFWS) Ecological Services Program.
-In this role, Julia will focus on species restoration and habitat protection, contributing to the development and implementation of policies aimed at preserving biodiversity and promoting ecological resilience.
-She is eager to bridge the gap between scientific research and policy and looks forward to gaining experience in shaping federal strategies that benefit both ecosystems and local communities.
+In this role, Julia will focus on species restoration and habitat protection, contributing to the development and implementation of policies aimed at preserving biodiversity and enhancing ecological resilience.
+She is eager to bridge the gap between scientific research and policy and looks forward to gaining experience in shaping federal strategies that benefit both ecosystems and local populations.

 Julia earned her undergraduate degree from the University of Hawaiʻi at Mānoa and is honored to represent Hawaiʻi Sea Grant as a Knauss Fellow.
 She also holds a master’s in science education from Montana State University.
 For her graduate research, she collaborated with the Hawaiian Islands Humpback Whale National Marine Sanctuary to analyze trends in the Hawaiian humpback whale population using data from the Sanctuary Ocean Count project.
 Julia’s interest in marine policy was sparked during an undergraduate internship with NOAA Fisheries’ Protected Resources Division, where she studied the effects of human interaction on Hawaiian spinner dolphin behavior, contributing to the development of new viewing regulations.